 About Abstract Expressions

 When visitors step out onto the terraces, their presence will cue Hall’s original sound compositions.
-The works’ ephemeral and immersive nature inspires visitor meditation and encourages a deeper connection to the artworks found within the galleries.
+The works’ ephemeral and immersive nature inspires visitors’ meditation and encourages a deeper connection to the artworks in the galleries.